Friedrich Halm: Literary work

 He is also the author of lyrics, short stories, and of a narrative poem Charfreitag ("Good Friday") (1864).
 His poems, Gedichte, were published in Stuttgart, 1850 (new ed.
 Vienna.
 1877).
 His pessimistic weltanschauung seems to have been formed very early on in life and never to have deserted him, as evidenced by early poems such as Eine Makame and later poems, Schwere Jahre.
 These describe how life is seen as essentially a vale of tears and filled with suffering, and only made bearable by the hope of a blissful and tranquil life of the spirit.
 These will supervene after physical death.

 Halm's high reputation during his lifetime is indicated by the stone bust which was carved of him and which still sits on top of the famous Burgtheater in Vienna, alongside those of Schiller, Goethe and Grillparzer.

-From an early age, Halm showed an aptitude for fictional narrative, perhaps first exemplified in the charming tale, Die Abendgenossen, written when Halm was in his early twenties.
+From an early age, Halm showed an aptitude for fictional narrative, perhaps first exemplified in Die Abendgenossen, written when Halm was in his early twenties.
 Another early novella from this period, Ein Abend zu L, contains insights on sex and homosexuality which anticipate Freudian psycho-analytical notions.
 Dr. Tony Page writes on this:

 "In view of its daring delineations of human sexuality and repressed sexual urges, its potentially progressive view of same-sex love and general exploration of the human psyche in the grip of passion, Ein Abend zu L. constitutes a remarkable early 19th-century literary document, providing pre-echoes of psycho-analytical ideas that would take the Western world by storm less than a century later."